top of page

 Please start playing it's a hard knock life...

-It's weird to be my age and not have parents, and also be an orphan.
+It's weird to be my age and not have parents; and also horrible to recognize that I am an orphan.

 I don't say that for pity points.